-The Robertson lab is dedicated to the study of virus-host interactions with a preference for viruses associated with cancers.
+Since 1997 the Robertson lab has been dedicated to the study of virus-host interactions with a preference for viruses associated with cancers.
 Primarily, we study the two human gammaherpesviruses Epstein-Barr Virus (EBV) and Kaposi's Sarcoma herpesvirus (KSHV).
 We also study Hepatitis C Virus (HCV) as well as the infectious etiology for gastric cancer and ocular surface squamous cell neoplasia (OSSN).

 Mechanisms of Oncogenesis by Gammaherpesvirus